ACEsuit/ACE.jl/docs/src/devel.md

       ```

-!!! note "TODO"
+!!! note "TODO - vectorisation"
-    It could be worth enabling the possibility to overload `evaluate_d!(dPhi, basis1p, cfg)` for faster (e.g. AVXd) evaluation.
+    It could be worth enabling the possibility to overload `evaluate_d!(dPhi, basis1p, cfg)` for faster evaluation, e.g. AVX, GPU acceleration.
+This hasn't been explored at all yet.

 !!! warning "WARNING"
     The gradient interface is not really done yet and may need more design work!
 The issue remaining is to decide how to manage the situation that gradient with only specific attributes of a state might be required but not w.r.t. the entire state.
+This is the main open problem in the current redesign of ACE.jl